-Short-Term Host-Instution - Similar to a semester program, but in the summer.
+Short-Term Host-Institution - Similar to a semester program, but in the summer.
 Students take summer-sessions courses at the host university abroad and transfer their courses back to Geneseo.

 Students may also choose to study abroad with universities or private providers outside the SUNY system.
 If students enroll in non-SUNY programs (including community college programs) they will need to request than an official transcript from the sponsoring institution be sent to the Registrar's Office.
-In addition, Geneseo students who participate in non-SUNY study abroad programs must take a leave of absence from SUNY Geneseo.
-A Leave of Absence form can be obtained at Doty Hall 312 or can be downloaded from our website.
+In addition, Geneseo students who participate in non-SUNY study abroad programs must follow the steps listed on the Accepted Student website.

 Students studying abroad for a semester generally take the equivalent of full course-load at SUNY Geneseo (12 US credits minimum).
-Students often fulfill equirements for their major(s), minor(s), and/or General Education Requirements.
+Students often fulfill requirements for their major(s), minor(s), and/or General Education Requirements.

 For semester or year-long programs, you should begin exploring study abroad possibilities at least 6 to 12 months before you plan to study abroad, in order to determine whether and how courses will transfer back to Geneseo, meet deadlines for applications, explore financial aid, and make contacts and plans in your host country.
 You will need to complete a Course Approval Form before the beginning of the program or shortly thereafter.